Why the Second Amendment Requires the Regulation of Automatic Weapons

 A militia is a military organization drawn from the civilian population, as opposed to a professional army.
 All able-bodied males between the ages of 17 and 45 were required to be Militia members when the Second Amendment was ratified.
 Militia members owned their own guns but were required to keep them in working order and to report for duty when called.
 As there was no standing army or police force when the Second Amendment was written, the Militia was the law enforcement and national defense forces of the day.

 Militias were state forces, not federal.
-Fear of standing armies was the major motivation for siting lethal force in the states, but the slave states also were concerned about the national government interfering with their peculiar institution and insisted on controlling the whip hand.
+Fear of standing armies was the major motivation for siting lethal force in the population under the control of the states, but the slave states also were concerned about the national government interfering with their peculiar institution and insisted on controlling the whip hand.

 The War for Independence proved the deficiencies of the Militia system, which is why Congress created a Continental Army to fight the British.
 General Washington could request troops and supplies from the states, but they didn't always deliver.
 Even after the Constitution was ratified, during the Whiskey Rebellion in 1794, the local Militia had proved unequal to the task of restoring order and collecting taxes.
 President Washington then assembled a federal militia of more than 12,000 men from the surrounding states and eastern Pennsylvania.
-The weakness of the militia system was that militias could turn into mobs and go over to the enemy.
+The weakness of the militia system was that local militias could turn into mobs, scofflaws, or even side with the lawbreakers.

 The Second Amendment guarantees that the federal government won't abolish the state militias or prohibit the people from keeping and bearing arms.
 I won't argue against the Supreme Court's determination that weapons like shotguns and hunting rifles are allowed to law-abiding citizens or that handguns are allowed for people to keep in their homes for protection.
 Some people live in rural areas where they may be endangered by wild animals, and law enforcement may be far away.
 In colonial times, people needed guns to fight Indians, wild animals, and criminals.